vsjanarthani/word-search/readme.md

 3. When I click on ♡ symbol next to the searched word, then the word should be saved and be shown under favorite section.
 3. When I click on the "Word of the Day" tab, then I am presented with a random word for that day.
 4. When I click on the "Word Quiz" tab, then I will be redirected to another page to take a fun word quiz.
-5. When I click on translation tab, then I should be able to select the language and the whole page will be translated in the selected language.
+5. When I click on translation drop down menu, then I should be able to select the language and the whole page will be translated in the selected language.

 ## Live URL